ChrstphrHll/npc_gen/students/Yoshen Arcaena.md

 # Yoshen Arcaena
 ---
 ### Description
-- Dragonborn Ranger from Magmus Centerhold
+- Dragonborn Ranger from Draconia
 - 2nd year Exploration student in Treskal
 - frills, Yellow eyes, and black skin
 - Is Well-bred and Superstitious, and has Malice as their ideal